 Scan and attach the issue log as the receipt for payments issued to participants.

 Review and select Submit when all items are entered.

+Please contact John Van Buren X-6346 or Karina Cruz X-6876 in Financial Services with any questions related to concur